Searching for Family Fun in and around Edmonton OR things to do for a day out with friends?

 Go flower picking at Birchwood Meadows.
 Featuring over 35 varieties of flowers and greens, a visit to Birchwood Meadows U-Pick flower garden is full of joy and discovery.

 - The 194 sq. km Elk Island National Park is a nature enthusiast’s paradise and is one of the best spots in Alberta for wildlife watching.
 The trails ranging from 300 m to 16 km offer something for every member of the family.
 Camp for the night with kids and find the Great Bear in the sky at Beaver Hills Dark Sky Preserve.
+You can also use the free bus service to Elk Island National Park from Edmonton.

 - Discovering public art in the city is the perfect physical distancing activity for the summer.
 Check out the Crawford Block Mural to the controversial Talus Dome, and the award-winning architecture.